-Any classified employee who becomes eligible for retirement through the School Employees Retirement System by obtaining any one of the eligibility categories as dictated by SERS will receive severance pay from the Board in an amount equal to 50% of his/her unused accumulated sick leave, provided the employee retires at the end of the contract year in which the employee first becomes eligible to retire with unreduced benefits and they have served the district for at least five (5) years.
-A classified employee must take advantage of this plan whenever he/she first meets any of the criteria for retirement eligibility set forth in the SERS rules or he/she will forfeit the right to this retirement incentive program forever and shall be eligible for regular severance of 25% of accumulated sick leave.
-An employee who has been employed by the district less than 5 years will only be eligible for 25% severance pay, regardless of when they retire.
+Any transportation employee who becomes eligible for retirement through the School Employees Retirement System by obtaining any one of the eligibility categories as dictated by SERS will receive severance pay from the Board in an amount equal to 50% of his/her unused accumulated sick leave, provided the employee retires at the end of the contract year in which the employee first becomes eligible to retire with unreduced benefits and they have served the district for at least five (5) years.
+A transportation employee must take advantage of this plan whenever he/she first meets any of the criteria for retirement eligibility set forth in the SERS rules or he/she will forfeit the right to this retirement incentive program forever and shall be eligible for regular severance of 25% of accumulated sick leave.